ifremer/snanny-portal/webgraphiceditorDemo/README.md

 ## Update Stencil from EMSO Yellow Pages Database:
 - Move Models.JSON generated with Snanny-Yellow-Pages/MysqlToJSON.Java in /WebgraphiceditorDemo/models

-- Move Types.JS generated with Snanny-Yellow-Pages/JSTypeGeneration in /WebgraphiceditorDemo/Types
+- Move Types.JS generated with Snanny-Yellow-Pages/JSTypeGeneration.Java in /WebgraphiceditorDemo/Types

    - Copy the content of StencilGroups.txt which contains all emso yellow pages groups in /webgraphiceditorDemo/javascript/stencil.js Stencil.groups = {}

    - Copy the content of StencilShapes.txt which contains array definition of all emso yellow pages types in /webgraphiceditorDemo/javascript/stencil.js Stencil.shapes={}

+- Move Images (*.png) of Models renamed with snanny-Yellow-pages/RenameImages.Java in /WebgraphiceditorDemo/images/Models